50 real-style Task A and Task B stimuli. Timed writing. AI essay feedback, GAMSAT S2 Pro for high-volume practice, and optional expert marking by Dan.

 Select Task A or Task B, then choose a stimulus from the dropdown or hit Random.
 Start the 30-minute timer when you're ready to write - this mirrors actual exam conditions.
 Aim for approximately 600 words (two pages of handwritten A4).
 When finished, use the AI feedback feature to get an examiner-lens analysis, band score estimate, and Band 70 thematic hints.

 For genuine improvement, submit your essay to Dan for expert human marking.
-Unlike AI, Dan will give you the specific, personalised feedback that actually moves your band score.
+Unlike AI, Dan gives specific, personalised feedback designed to improve your writing.

 High-scoring essays don't just summarise the stimulus quotes - they use them as a launching point for original, nuanced thinking.
 A Band 70+ response will often take an unexpected angle that still remains faithful to the theme, demonstrating independent thought rather than rote application of a framework.